MrNickCoder/Paradoxium/README.md

+# Paradoxium
+Paradoxium is a Slimefun4 Addon that adds convenient machines and new things.

+# Machines

+# Generators

+# Items

+# Gears

 # Slimefun4 Addon
 This is an example Repository for a generic Slimefun4 Addon.
 In the top left is a button "Use this template", click this to create your own Addon for Slimefun4 using this basic template.